learning-memory-and-decision-lab/task-launcher-app/README.md

 # task-launcher-app

 This repository is for a landing page app with links/buttons to go to tasks for the Brown [Learning Memory and Decision Lab](https://sites.brown.edu/mattlab/).
-It's based on the [task-launcher-app](https://github.com/brown-ccv/task-launcher-app) created by the Brown Center for [Computation and Visualization](https://ccv.brown.edu/).
+It's based on the [task-launcher-app](https://github.com/brown-ccv/task-launcher-app) created by the Brown [Center for Computation and Visualization](https://ccv.brown.edu/).

 # Configuring Tasks

-To add a new task to the landing page, clone this repository, make a few edits (described below), and push the changes back up (or make a pull request).
+To add a new task to the landing page, clone this repository, make a few small edits, and push the changes back up (or make a pull request).
 The [landing page](https://nassar-task-launcher.web.app/) will be automatically re-deployed with the changes you made.

+The changes you need to make are to add a logo, and add task info.

 ## add logo
 Copy the task logo into the `/src/logos/` directory.